 How long do dental veneers last?

 If you maintain a good oral routine that includes proper brushing and flossing, dental veneers can last for 5 to 10 years—sometimes even longer.
-Get a professional cleaning every 6 months and visit your dentist regularly.
+Visit your dentist regularly for cleanings and exams.